Simultaneous Inference for Empirical Best Predictors with a Poverty Study in Small Areas: Supplementary material

-where $h_1(\cdot|\hat{u}_d,\hat{\delta})$ is a normal p.d.f. with the following first and second moments
+where $h_1(\cdot|\hat{u}_d,\hat{\delta})$ is a normal p.d.f.\ with the following first and second moments

-For multidimensional random area effects, one would need to find a Cholesky decomposition of the variance covariance matrix (cfr. \cite{tuerlinckx2006statistical} and \cite{bianconcini2014asymptotic}), but in case of one dimensional random effect we can just take a square root of $\hat{\delta}^2$. \eqref{eq:f_d_AGQ} can be approximated by
+For multidimensional random area effects, one would need to find a Cholesky decomposition of the variance covariance matrix \citep[see][]{tuerlinckx2006statistical,bianconcini2014asymptotic}.
+In case of one dimensional random effect we can just take a square root of $\hat{\delta}^2$.
+Furthermore, equation \eqref{eq:f_d_AGQ} can be approximated by